buzzqw/TUS/OBSS/OBSSv2-eng.md

 A spellcaster who relies on a Patron, at least **2 Traits** in common, becomes a **Devotee**.
 If he has at least **1 Trait** in common and relies on a Patron then he is said to be a **Follower**.
 The **Advantage** indicated is only for the Devotee.

->> Devotees and Followers: Being Devotees or Followers is your choice, no one imposes it on you.
+>> **Devotees and Followers**: Being Devotees or Followers is your choice, no one imposes it on you.
 You should feel it as an opportunity for role-playing, as an enrichment of the character and not a constraint.
 Being Devotees or Followers does not mean being prone to the will of the Patron, on the contrary, it means being even more convinced of your own Traits, of your own personality. **A Patron does not ask for prayers, but asks you to be yourself**.

 The character might also not follow any Patron despite having more Traits in common or might be a Devotee or Follower not of the Patron with whom he has more Traits in common or the Traits with higher score.
 The choice is always up to the character and his sensitivity.